-Unlike random sampling (2 in the middle) and single AL method (3, on the right), the robust combination of AL methods (1, on the left) ensures a safe space coverage and a focus on critical regions.
+Unlike random sampling (2 in the middle) and single active learning (AL) method (3, on the right), the robust combination of AL methods (1, on the left) ensures a safe space coverage and a focus on critical regions.

 Combining Learning Outcomes & Safety